Logo Design is a Waste of Space

 Image of Coke wordmark and Pepsi logo side by side.

-Three Reasons Why Wordmarks are Part of Pragmatic Brand Marketing.
+Three Reasons Why Wordmarks Are Part of Pragmatic Brand Marketing

 We offer these arguments in favour of wordmark design: